 Hannah is passionate about the connection between the mind and body.
 She enjoys working alongside people as they build on their strengths and navigate unique challenges skillfully.
-She draws from evidence-based psychological therapies, including Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Mindfulness and

-Meditation based approaches.
-Hannah has a rich understanding of pain science that she uses to help clients to make sense of their pain, while also focusing on developing practical tools with clients to deal with and reduce pain and move toward a fulfilling and purposeful life.
+She draws from evidence-based psychological therapies, including Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Mindfulness and Meditation based approaches.
+Hannah has a rich understanding of pain science that she uses to help clients to make sense of their pain, while also focusing on developing practical tools with clients to deal with and reduce pain and move toward the life you are wanting.